 Help on how to reference is always available via the library (in person, email or via LibChat).
 Please contact your next TasTAFE library.
 Available through our Libraries home page is an excellent Harvard-Author Date referencing tool titled Reference Generator.
 An Australian made resource, it allows the user to create citations for a suite of different source types and their corresponding in-text sample.

-Yes, you do.
-The same principles of referencing any work apply to your PowerPoint presentation.
-It is essential that you correctly reference your PowerPoint presentation for two reasons.
-They are to ensure that you are acknowledging your sources; and that your students are aware of where you got your information from, so they can correctly cite them if used within their assignment tasks.
+Yes.
+It is essential that you reference your PowerPoint presentation for two reasons.
+To ensure that you are acknowledging your sources; and that your students are aware of where you got your information from, so they can cite them if used within their assignment tasks.

 If most of your PowerPoint presentation is your own words, you do not need to reference those slides.